nestauk/ds-cookiecutter/GUIDELINES.md

 ### Encouraged

 * Favour `logging` over `print`
-* Favour using `GLOBAL_VARIABLES` near the top of your code rather than *any* hard-coded variables in your code.
-These can be more easily factored out into config, and at least puts many of your design decisions in one place.
+* Favour using configuration files, or (faster/lazier/less good/ok) `GLOBAL_VARIABLES` near the top of your code, rather than repeated use of hard-coded variables in your code, particularly when with URL and file path variables like `s3://path/to/some/fixed/place`, but also for repeated numeric hyperparameters.

 ## Critical thinking